-- Visible undergarments or see-through garments. - Halters, camisoles, and strapless tops or clothing that exposes cleavage or midriffs. - Very short skirts or "short" shorts mid-thigh length. - Extremely tight fitting clothing.
-This includes leggings and yoga pants. - Torn or frayed clothing. - Sagging trousers.
-Belts must be worn.

-- Athletic shorts and other athletic apparel worn outside of PE class. - Garments printed with vulgar or suggestive slogans. - Bare feet, flip-flops, or shower shoes. - Head coverings inside the building both male and female.
-This includes hoods of coats, jackets, and sweatshirts - Sunglasses worn inside the building. - Bulky coats or trench coats worn out-of-season. - Tattoos, whether permanent or temporary, are not allowed. - Gentlemen must be clean shaven. - Gentlemen must wear their hair short and neatly cut.
-It may not touch the collar or eyebrows.
+- Very short skirts or "short" shorts mid-thigh length. - Extremely tight fitting clothing. - Torn or frayed clothing. - Sagging trousers.
+Belts must be worn. - Bare feet, flip-flops, shower shoes, or backless shoes. - Head coverings inside the building both male and female. - Hoodies are not allowed. - Tattoos, whether permanent or temporary, are not allowed. - Gentlemen must be clean shaven. - Gentlemen who choose to wear long hair must wear it pulled back and secured away from the face.
 Fad haircuts are prohibited. - Extremes in hair color or hairstyles.
 Hair color must be within the natural hair color palette.
 Hair must be clean and neatly combed or arranged. - Necklaces and earrings are appropriate for ladies.
 This includes one dime size or smaller earring in each ear lobe.
 Additional piercings are not allowed.
 Gentlemen may not wear necklaces, bracelets, or earrings. - Dress for dances or other special events, particularly for ladies, must be approved by the Headmistress on an individual basis.
 Bare midriffs and excessive cleavage are unacceptable, as are garments that are too short or too tight fitting. - Any extreme in dress or appearance that may distract from the learning environment or attract undue attention is not allowed.